 1839 The work of the Bow Street Runners is officially incorporated into the newly formed Metropolitan Police

 1881 Under the control of the Metropolitan Police, a purpose-built joint police station and Magistrates’ Court opens at No. 28 Bow Street, replacing all previous buildings.

 1895 Playwright, poet and author Oscar Wilde is detained over night in the cells at Bow Street Police Station following accusations that Wilde is a homosexual – which was illegal at the time.

-1908 Following a Suffragette’s demonstration at the Houses of Parliament, Sylvia Pankhurst, Christabel Pankhurst and Mrs Drummond stand in the dock at Bow Street on charges of breaching the peace.
+1908 Following a Suffragette’s demonstration at the Houses of Parliament, Emmeline Pankhurst, Christabel Pankhurst and Mrs Drummond stand in the dock at Bow Street on charges of breaching the peace.
 Christabel Pankhusrt becomes the first trained female lawyer to cross examine a witness in court.

 1967 PC Norwell Roberts begins work at Bow Street as the Metropolitan Police’s first black officer.
 (Image of Norwell Roberts 1970.
 Copyright Metropolitan Police Service)